 CVE-2025-23245 Overview

-NVIDIA vGPU software for Windows and Linux contains a vulnerability in the Virtual GPU Manager (vGPU plugin), where it allows a guest to access global resources.
-A successful exploit of this vulnerability might lead to denial of service.
+CVE-2025-23245 affects NVIDIA vGPU software for Windows and Linux.
+The vulnerability resides in the Virtual GPU Manager (vGPU plugin), where a guest virtual machine can access global resources outside its intended boundary.
+Successful exploitation can lead to denial of service against the host or other guests sharing the GPU.

 Critical Impact